 - Do not approach your car alone if there are suspicious people in the area.

 - Consider paying with a credit card, if possible.
 Paying with a credit card usually offers greater protections from unauthorized charges compared to other kinds of payment methods.
 Generally, your responsibility for unauthorized charges is limited to $50 and you have certain rights to dispute charges that you may not have with a debit card or other form of payment.

 In addition to these tips, having situational awareness of your surroundings is also advised.

-Get off the phone and pay attention so you won’t be surprised, Fisher said.
+- Stay off the phone and pay attention so you won’t be surprised.

-“Residents need to be aware of who is around them and what is going on,” Fisher said.
+- Be aware of who is around you and what is going on.

-Residents shopping online should also take precautions to avoid having packages stolen from their porches.
-The biggest mistake is placing an online order to be delivered to your home and forgetting about it.
+- Residents shopping online should also take precautions to avoid having packages stolen from their porches.

 Report suspicious behavior to Hilliard police by calling the non-emergency line at (614) 876-7321.
 Call 911 if it’s an emergency.